 Lab diagnostics – those related to epidemiology and surveillance.
 Bioinformatics is an area of priority to manage information and knowledge.
 Next generation is new technology that moves from the lab to the field with point-of-care diagnostics.
 CDC has partnered with Dept of Defense on this issue so there is federal investment.

 Medical countermeasures - refining utilization plans for use and delivery.
-Significant investment in time and planning helps us to be better prepared to address emergencies and issues. ey areas of focus timeliness and resourcefulness.
+Significant investment in time and planning helps us to be better prepared to address emergencies and issues.
+Key areas of focus are timeliness and resourcefulness.

-Creating situational awareness - through active epi and surveillance approach, improving measures to provide countability and measure our success.
-CDC is supportive of working to use technology (EHR, Bioense, cloud environments, etc.) to improve access to health information such as through data agreements.
+Creating situational awareness - through active epi and surveillance approach, improving measures to provide accountability and measure our success.
+CDC is supportive of working to use technology (EHR, BioSense, cloud environments, etc.) to improve access to health information such as through data agreements.
 Understanding what this digital sphere means for epidemiology.

 Measuring preparedness – aligning performance indicators with capabilities in grants.
 A National Health Security Preparedness Index championed by ASTHO pulls measurement across emergency management to give national picture of capabilities and where are we going; however people are skeptical of it.
 CDC is also working with Dept of Homeland Security on risk management, defining the threat situation and building a ‘total risk’ pool to compare it to actual availability in national stockpile to inform perceived vs. actual risk materials.
 The accreditation program for emergency management centers for state and locals is an effort to improve measurements and standardization.
 Measures to determine what preparedness actually costs in order to better communicate “why we aren’t finished yet.”